 - Allocated Personal Academic Tutor

 The HR profession offers many varied career opportunities.
-Please take a look at the HR careers guide from the CIPD for further information.

 “HR opens doors to jobs in every sector.
 You can build your career internationally or at home.
 From media to engineering and from banks to charities, pretty much every industry and company will need to hire the expertise of an HR professional.”